-FNBO is currently offering a 0.75% APY on their Online Savings Account.
+FNBO is currently offering a 0.95% APY on their Online Savings Account.
 There are no minimums and no monthly fees.
 They offer a return that has averaged ten times higher than traditional savings accounts according to a 2012 study by bankrate.com.
-Click to Apply.

 EverBank offers a high yield money market account.
-For first time account holders, new account bonus rate for Yield Pledge Money Market Account – 1.40% for the first six months, first year APY currently 1.01% for account balances up to $50K and an ongoing APY currently at 0.61%.
-There are no fees associated with your account as long as you maintain a $5,000 minimum balance.
+For first time account holders, new account bonus rate for Yield Pledge Money Market Account – first year APY currently 1.11% for account balances up to $150K and an ongoing APY currently at 0.61%.
+There is no monthly account fee associated with the account.
 They also have a high interest checking option.
 While you may not have heard of them, they’re FDIC insured.
 Definitely worth checking out.
-Click to Apply.

 Probably better known as the company that manages your student loans Sallie Mae has a very competitive money market account as well as a high interest savings account.
 There are no required minimums, no monthly fees.
-While their Money Market Account is currently earning a 0.90% APY their High-Yield Savings Account currently has a 0.80% APY and they match up to 10% of your Upromise earnings.
+While their Money Market Account is currently earning a 0.90% APY their Upromise GoalSaver Account currently has a 0.85% APY.
 Click to Apply.